 It might be best to pitch your story as x meets y.
 An example of this would be, Star Wars meets Jurassic Park.
 The example I just shared is very niche, and it gives you an idea of what the book is about.
 The pitch should leave the reader either intrigued or disinterested.
 So, why would you want someone to be disinterested in your story?

-If this idea of x meets y is too cliche for you condense your story idea down into a one or two sentences that accurately describe your story with an enticing punch.
+If this idea of x meets y is too cliche for you, condense your story idea down into one or two sentences that accurately describe your story with an enticing punch.
 This one or two-sentence pitch will eventually become useful when you create your book sales page on Amazon and other online bookstores.
-But, remember to keep it short because people tend to make a decision about buying a book in less than a few seconds.
+But remember to keep it short because people tend to make a decision about buying a book in less than a few seconds.

 Why are these two steps so important?

 These two steps are so important because confused readers or customers do not buy.
-And, then the same goes for agents and publishers.
-If your story doesn’t fit on the shelves of a bookstore or on Amazon, then it will not be picked up by an agent or publisher or even sell.
+And, then, the same goes for agents and publishers.
+If your story doesn’t fit on the shelves of a bookstore or on Amazon, then it will not be picked up by an agent or publisher or even sold.